Quick Comparison: V7 vs V12 - Spec & Test Overview

 Introduction to the Dyson V7 and V12 Detect

-Ever since Dyson unveiled the V10 onwards, most of the focus was power and cleaning performance, culminating with the soon-to-be-released Gen5 Detect, but there were a few detours along the way, which was the V12 Detect.
+Ever since Dyson unveiled the V10, most of the focus has been on power and cleaning performance, culminating in the soon-to-be-released Gen5 Detect, but there were a few detours along the way, including the V12 Detect.

 This variant is Dyson’s lightest of their latest “full-sized” options, utilizing a smaller motor, dustbin, and battery, improving its ergonomic feel over hulking V15 and Gen5 Detect models.